Pre Employment Testing: Everything You Need to Know

-Aptitude tests evaluate a candidate's general intelligence by testing the abilities of critical thinking, problem solving and learnability.
-LinkedIn conducted a study of the most highly sort after qualities employers seek and found that problem solving ranked first with 65% and the ability to learn new concepts ranked second at 64%.
+Aptitude tests evaluate a candidate's general intelligence by testing the abilities of critical thinking, problem solving, and learnability.
+LinkedIn conducted a study of the most highly sought after qualities employers seek and found that problem solving ranked first, with 65 percent, and the ability to learn new concepts ranked second at 64 percent.
 Aptitude tests give an effective way of evaluating these skills that can be difficult to discern in normal interviews.

 2. Personality tests

 The most widely used framework for personality tests is the "Big Five" or "Five Factor Model".
 This framework measures the five most important personality traits linked to job performance.
 These traits are:

 The "Big Five" personality tests help lower staff turnover by identifying not if the candidate is skilled enough for the role, but rather if they will be happy and comfortable performing their new role.